Download.it search icon

 Pros

-• Does not require root access
+• No root access required

 Cons